shaukatdesai/nexttraining/Step2.md

 # Step 2 - Configure ATP and Create APEX Workspace

-- Login to Oracle Cloud.
+- Login to Oracle Cloud from cloud.oracle.com.

 - On the left hand menu, choose Autonomous Transaction Processing.